Language training leave

 Training financed by other legal provisions is not eligible.

-Requests for obtaining language training leave should be sent to the Ministry of Work, Employment and Social and Solidarity Economy (Ministère du Travail et de l’Emploi - MTE) and, for employees, they must be approved or declined by the employer.
-The ministry must receive requests prior to the start of the course.
+Applications for obtaining language training leave should be sent to the Ministry of Labour, Employment and the Social and Solidarity Economy and, for employees, they must be approved by the employer.
+The Ministry must receive applications prior to the start of the course.

 Leave can be split.
 The minimum length is half an hour per day.